Calorique

 Is pickleball good for weight loss?

-Yes, pickleball is an effective exercise for weight loss.
-With a MET value of 6, it burns a significant number of calories per session.
-A 160-lb person burns about 435 calories per hour.
+Yes, pickleball can be effective for weight loss when performed intensely enough.
+With a selected MET value of 6, a 160-lb person burns about 457 calories per hour.
 Combined with a balanced diet, regular pickleball can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during pickleball?

 Body weight significantly impacts calorie burn during pickleball.
-A 120-lb person burns about 163 calories in 30 minutes, while a 250-lb person burns approximately 340 calories in the same time.
+At the selected MET value of 6, a 120-lb person burns about 171 calories in 30 minutes, while a 250-lb person burns approximately 357 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does pickleball work?